 GENERAL INFORMATION AND GROWING TIPS

 TILLANDSIAS are probably the most fascinating genus of the Bromeliad family.
 There are now over 500 species and new varieties are still being discovered.
 Hybrids are also becoming more common.
 In nature they range from Florida and Mexico through all of the Central and South American countries, from deserts to rainforests, from freezing to tropical conditions.
 They vary in size from 1 cm or so to plants in excess of 4 m.
 Habitat altitude ranges from sea level to elevations of 3000 m.
-Most Tillandsias are totally epiphytic or "air growing" and are able to extract all moisture and nutrient required to live through a system of trichomes or "fine hairs" on their leaves which gives many of them a silver/grey velvety look.
+Most Tillandsias are totally epiphytic or “air growing” and are able to extract all moisture and nutrient required to live through a system of trichomes or “fine hairs” on their leaves which gives many of them a silver/grey velvety look.
 As a general rule, the more silvery they look, the dryer the climate of their native habitat.
 This silvery surface also reflects heat and keeps the plant cooler in the hot desert areas.
 The forest dwellers tend to be green or red.
 Tillandsias vary greatly in size, shape, leaf formation, colour combinations and general adaptability in their native habitat.
 Some have the most beautiful perfumes.
 Some have dispensed with a root system and use their leaves to hold onto branches so they do not fall to the forest floor where they might rot away.
 However, most do have relatively small root systems which attach the plants to various mounting materials such as cacti, bark or branches, rock, sand or leaf litter on the forest floor.
 They do not use their roots to feed and are not parasites.
 These plants are very slow growing so patience is required.
 Single plants can be very attractive but they are at their best when they have formed into larger clumps or colonies.
 Clumps in flower can be quite spectacular.
-After flowering, mother plants will make new plants in the form of suckers called "pups" or "offsets".
+After flowering, mother plants will make new plants in the form of suckers called “pups” or “offsets”.
 Remember that growth of a clump is slowest in the early stages.
 Your first plant might produce 4 pups.
 They, in turn, might produce 4 each, that’s 16.
 If they produce 4 each that’s 64 and so on.